MSDEVMTL/GlobalAzureBootcamp-2019/Lab5/README.md

 Azure components are now deployed abd test data is ready.
 It s now time to add Computer Vision functionality to the web appication.

-## Adding Computer Vision API to the application
+## Adding the Computer Vision API library to the application

+We need to install the Computer Vision client library NuGet package.

+To do so;

-Install the Computer Vision client library NuGet package.
-To do so, open the terminal in your Visual Studio Code (```ctrl+` ```) and type ```dotnet add package Microsoft.Azure.CognitiveServices.Vision.ComputerVision```
+- open the terminal in your Visual Studio Code (```ctrl+` ```)
+- type ```dotnet add package Microsoft.Azure.CognitiveServices.Vision.ComputerVision```

-## Adding Blob storage library to the application
+## Adding the Blob storage library to the application

-Install the Blob storage library Nuget Package.
-To do so, again in your terminal type ```dotnet add package Microsoft.Azure.Storage.Blob```
+We need to install the Blob storage library Nuget Package.

+To do so;

+- again in your terminal
+- type ```dotnet add package Microsoft.Azure.Storage.Blob```